 - Students are eligible to select participation in the Campaing Management minor at any time before the fall of their senior year.

 - Courses must be completed with a minimum grade of 2.0 in each course.
 Students must also achieve at least a cumulative 2.33 grade point average in minor courses.

-- Students must complete an oral comprehensive exam in the spring of their senior year and hand in a portfolio of work, including a reflection on the campaign internship and relevant accompanying materials to be decided by the director for the minor.
+- In the Spring of their senior year, students must hand in a portfolio of work including a reflection on the campaign internship and relevant accompanying materials to be decided by the director.

 Students are required to take the two following courses:

 - PO255 Campaigns and Elections